 Infrared imaging of one area: “It is the most tantalizing evidence yet for active volcanism,” says Eugene Shalygin from the Max Planck Institute for Solar System Research (MPS) in Germany.
 (See HERE.)

-First of all, they’ve been talking about Venusian volcanoes for decades and this very recent 2008 observation is the best evidence they have?
+First of all, they’ve been talking about Venusian volcanoes for decades...yet this very recent 2008 observation is the best evidence they have?

-Then what have they been so sure of all this time?
+So what have they been so confident about all this time?

 And remember, they can’t see anything or measure anything.

 (Also very important: They don’t know the chemical composition of Venus’s lower layer of clouds...just the upper layer.
 So maybe there are explosive things in there?
 See HERE.)

 Also, the heat was discovered in only one small area of the entire planet (or comet!).